 The homeless mothers we serve are the youngest heads of household in the shelter system.
 In addition to suffering the trauma of homelessness, roughly two-thirds of these women are also survivors of domestic violence.
-West End provides these women more than just temporary shelter.
-During their stay at West End, young mothers receive comprehensive educational, vocational, life skills and child development programming.
+West End Residences provides these women more than just temporary shelter.
+During their stay at West End Intergenerational Residences, young mothers receive comprehensive educational, vocational, life skills and child development programming.
 Our goal is to help women become self-sufficient by giving them the tools and support they need to continue their education, find employment, live independently and break the cycle of violence for themselves and their children.
-For the children, we have on-site childcare that not only provides a safe, happy learning environment, but also allows their mothers to participate in programming, work and find permanent housing.
-We also house an on-site health clinic.

-True Colors Residence (TCR), a project of West End and partners Grammy-award winning artist Cyndi Lauper and her manager, longtime WIR volunteer Lisa Barbaris, builds upon West End’s history of pioneering new models to serve the most underserved and vulnerable New Yorkers.
-TCR is New York’s first and only permanent, supportive housing for lesbian, gay, bisexual and transgender youth with a history of homelessness.
+True Colors Residence, a project of West End Residences and partners Grammy-award winning artist Cyndi Lauper and her manager, longtime WIR volunteer Lisa Barbaris, builds upon our history of pioneering new models to serve the most underserved and vulnerable New Yorkers.
+True Colors Residence is New York’s first and only permanent, supportive housing for LGBTQ young adults with a history of homelessness.
 This profoundly underserved population is estimated to make up nearly 40% of homeless youth in New York City.

-Opened in September 2011, TCR provides young, formerly homeless LGBT individuals aged 18-24 upon admission, a safe, stable and supportive environment in which they can rebuild their lives.
+Opened in September 2011, True Colors Residence provides young, formerly homeless LGBTQ individuals aged 18-24 upon admission, a safe, stable and supportive environment in which they can rebuild their lives.
 Residents are responsible for paying affordable rent based on their income.
-TCR houses 30 studio apartments, each equipped with a kitchen and bathroom.
+True Colors Residence houses 30 studio apartments, each equipped with a kitchen and bathroom.
 Residents also have access to shared indoor and outdoor community space, a computer lounge, a small library, and laundry facilities.

 Residents receive case management and ongoing assistance with every aspect of independent living as well as obtaining employment best suited to their individual interests and skills.
 Comprehensive support services, available on a purely voluntary basis and tailored to each individual, include: benefits and entitlement advocacy, counseling, HIV/AIDS counseling and education, medication management, job readiness and placement assistance and help with such practical details as cooking, money management, health issues and other independent living skills.
 A range of additional services, including GED classes and healthcare, are available through linkages with other nonprofit agencies.

-Residents are referred to TCR by the New York City Department of Homeless Services, Department of Youth and Community Development, and local community-based organizations.
+Residents are referred to True Colors Residence by the New York City Department of Homeless Services, Department of Youth and Community Development, and local community-based organizations.

-View a video, produced by TCR funder and opening day sponsor Citi Community Capital:
+View a video, produced by True Colors Residence funder and opening day sponsor Citi Community Capital:

 West End provides building management and support services for formerly homeless and low-income tenants of Casa Cecilia in Hamilton Heights and Seton House in East Harlem.